Cognitive Therapy for Emetophobia

 layer 1 and 2 of the emetophobia formulation

 The arrows on the cycle above do not represent all of the possible interactions between these distinct areas but are designed to show the cyclical nature of this cycle.
-Layer two could technically be visualised to better show the links similar to this and resemble a four areas model:
+Layer two could technically be visualised to better show the links similar to this and resemble a four areas model.
+However, this risks the model looking overly complicated.

 Layer 3: Behavioural Maintenance Processes